 - your wound for any bleeding

-- that any wound drains are working properly and they record how much fluid is draining from them
+- how much fluid is draining from your wound drains

-- that any drips are running at the right rate
+- that any drips into the bloodstream are running at the right rate

 Once you have recovered enough from the anaesthetic you go back to the ward.
 It's quite common for people not to remember being in the recovery area.

-Some people who have had a big operation and need to have a very close eye kept on them go to a high dependency unit (HDU) or intensive care unit (ICU).
-If it's likely you'll need to go to one of these units, your doctor will tell you before the operation.
+Some people who have a big operation and need more regular checks go to a high dependency unit (HDU) or intensive care unit (ICU).
+Your doctor will tell you before the operation If you had an injection to numb a larger area of your body (regional anaesthetic) or a general anaesthetic.
 You go back to a regular ward once you have recovered enough.